thizizzen/Expense-Tracker/README.md

 We prioritize simplicity for clarity and maintainability, ensuring each code block serves a specific purpose.
 While basic error handling is in place using messagebox.showwarning, there's room for further enhancements to fortify the code's robustness.
 The aim is a balanced approach, making the application both easy to understand and resilient.

 ## Individual Assessment
-Main Programmer - Ocampo, Zhenrel - 35%
+Main Programmer - Ocampo, Zhenrel - 34%

-Troubleshooter - Bon, Peter Amador - 21.66%
+Troubleshooter - Bon, Peter Amador - 22%

-Troubleshooter - Herilla, Laurence - 21.66%
+Debugger - Herilla, Laurence - 22%

-Troubleshooter - Castillo, Khastin - 21.66%
+Beta Tester - Castillo, Khastin - 22%

 ## License